-Several killed in protests calling for Congo's Kabila to step down
+Congo forces kill 26 protesters against leader Kabila

-KINSHASA Security forces shot dead several protesters who had gathered in the streets of Kinshasa on Tuesday to demand that Democratic Republic of Congo President Joseph Kabila step down after his mandate expired overnight.
+KINSHASA Security forces shot dead at least 26 protesters who had gathered in the streets of Kinshasa and other cities of Democratic Republic of Congo on Tuesday to demand that President Joseph Kabila step down after his mandate expired overnight.

 Scattered protests started on Tuesday, and opposition leader Etienne Tshisekedi called on the Congolese people to peacefully resist Kabila, who has remained in power beyond his constitutional mandate with no election to pick a successor.

+Human Rights Watch researcher Ida Sawyer said on Twitter that at least 26 people were killed by security forces.

+The government spokesman could not be reached for comment and a police spokesman had no information on deaths.

-Gunfire crackled in several districts of the capital Kinshasa, a city of 12 million, as measures to thwart dissent raised fears of bloody repression.
+Gunfire crackled in several districts of the capital, Kinshasa, a city of 12 million, as measures to thwart dissent raised fears of bloody repression.

-"On the issue of deaths, it looks bad," the U.N. human rights director for Congo, Jose Maria Aranaz, told Reuters.

-"We are reviewing allegations of up to 20 civilians killed, but it (the information) is pretty solid."

-At least two civilians were killed overnight when soldiers opened fire during clashes in the neighborhood of Kingabwa, two witnesses said.
-The government spokesman could not be reached for comment and a police spokesman had no information.

-With a ban on demonstrations in force and a heavy military presence, Kinshasa's normally busy main boulevards were for the most part deserted as pockets of youths gathered in sidestreets only to be dispersed by volleys of teargas.
+With a ban on demonstrations in force and a heavy military presence, Kinshasa's normally busy main boulevards were mostly deserted as pockets of youths gathered in sidestreets only to be dispersed by volleys of teargas.

-By sunset, the city was calm, although littered with debris and burned tires from earlier rioting.
+By sunset, the city was calm, although littered with debris from earlier rioting.
+Youths played soccer in the streets.

 Scores of people were arrested, especially in the eastern city of Goma, rights groups said.
 Reuters witnesses saw more than a dozen young men who had been arrested seated in the back of a military truck near the university.

-"I'm gravely concerned by the arrests of those who seek to express their political views," the head of the U.N. mission Maman Sidikou said in a statement, adding that U.N. staff had not been able to consistently gain access to jails to gather information on how many people had been arrested.
+"I'm gravely concerned by the arrests of those who seek to express their political views," the head of the U.N. mission, Maman Sidikou, said in a statement, adding that U.N. staff had not been able to consistently gain access to jails to gather information on how many people had been arrested.

-In Lubumbashi, in the heart of Africa's richest copper mining area, police and Kabila's elite Republican Guard fired live bullets to prevent demonstrations, Gregoire Mulamba, a local human rights activist, told Reuters.
+In Lubumbashi, in the heart of Africa's richest copper- mining area, police and Kabila's elite Republican Guard fired live bullets to prevent demonstrations, said Gregoire Mulamba, a local human rights activist.

 Local activist Jean-Pierre Muteba reported at least one death, a 14-year-old boy shot by police.
 A police spokesman said he did not have enough information to comment.

-The mayor of Lubumbashi, Jean Oscar Sanguza, told Reuters security forces had intervened to stop looters.
+The mayor of Lubumbashi, Jean Oscar Sanguza, told Reuters that security forces had intervened to stop looters.

 In the city of Kananga, in central Congo, fighting between security forces and a local clan militia shut down the airport.